 This crossbow weighs 6.8 pounds and is one of most accurate and efficient models available.
 It has a draw weight of 165 pounds and shots from this unit are 360 fps.
 The crossbow comes with the scope already mounted and sighted but I found it to be out by about 10 inches.
 Assembly takes about 15-30 minutes depending on your experience but it’s not too difficult.

 The Vapor sits at the high end of the market in terms of price, but you know what they say “buy cheap, buy twice”, if you splash out on this xbow it will be a bow for life.

 The draw weight on this crossbow is 185 pounds, with an arrow speed of 370 fps.
 It is delivered as a complete unit, is easy to cock, due to the accudraw crank, and is highly accurate.
 This high-end unit is a prime example of quality performance.
 If there is a drawback to this bow it is the price point, but when you start shooting it you understand the quality craftsmanship that went into its creation making it a high end xbow.
 Also being made in america means they paid more for labour to get a better job done.

 All in all, there’s a lot to consider when choosing your own crossbow for hunting.
 In addition, you must be aware of the regulations covering hunting seasons and equipment for the state or states where you will be hunting.
 You must also consider your size, strength and skill level.

-Whatever crossbow you choose, make sure you maintain your equipment and follow safe hunting practices.
+Whatever crossbow you choose, make sure you maintain your equipment, like you would your hunting knife, and follow safe hunting practices.
 Crossbow hunting is a good way to spend some enjoyable time in the great outdoors.